State Headquarters Staff

 Carroll County Chapter

 Stephen and Hannah both came to know Jesus as their Savior at an early age.
 Stephen’s parents’ divorce in his teen years was the catalyst which drew him to new growth in his faith.
 He completed a year of Bible and Missions training through the Master’s Commission in Hampton, VA, and later served at River Valley Ranch for two years.
 Stephen then attended Hillsong College and Church in Sydney Australia to study film and media production.
 Growing up as a CEF missionary’s child, Hannah served as a summer missionary with CEF for six summers locally in New Jersey and overseas in New Zealand.
 She received her degree in Bible and Counseling from Lancaster Bible College.
-Feeling God’s call to reach children with the Gospel, Stephen and Hannah were drawn to CEF in Stephen’s home state of Maryland.
-Stephen completed CEF’s Children’s Ministries Institute in fall of 2013.
-Having raised their missionary support, Stephen will now be the local director for Carroll County as he and Hannah establish a new CEF ministry there.
-Stephen and Hannah fervently aspire to see all 23 public elementary schools adopted by local churches and reached for the Lord Jesus.
-They have been married for six years, and are blessed with three children: Silas, Miriam and Ruth.
+Responding to God’s call to reach children with the Gospel, Stephen and Hannah were drawn to serve the Lord through CEF in Stephen’s home state of Maryland.
+Stephen completed CEF’s Children’s Ministries Institute in fall of 2013 and is currently the local director for Carroll County.
+Hannah is his administrative assistant along with being a wife and mother.
+The couple’s goal is that all 23 public elementary schools will be adopted by local churches and reached for the Lord Jesus.
+Stephen and Hannah have been married for ten years, and are blessed with four children: Silas, Miriam, Ruth and Joel.

 Harford/Cecil Counties Chapter